Artemis II Food System: Sustaining Astronauts on Lunar Journey

 - Artemis II: Employs a fixed, pre-selected menu tailored for a self-contained vehicle without resupply options.

-The Artemis II crew actively participates in menu selection.
-Crew members test, evaluate, and rate standard menu items during preflight stages.
+The Artemis II crew actively participates in menu selection, testing, evaluating, and rating standard menu items during preflight stages.
 Their preferences are integrated with nutritional requirements and Orion's logistical constraints to finalize personalized menus well before launch.
-Meals are packed in single containers, typically providing two to three days' worth of food per crew member, allowing for in-mission flexibility.

 Food Preparation in Orion